meelgroup/approxmc/README.md

-# ScalMC, an state-of-the-art approximate Model Counter
+# ScalMC a State-of-the-Art Approximate Model Counter

 ScalMC is a state-of-the-art approximate model counter that uses an improved version of CryptoMiniSat to give approximate model counts to problems of size and complexity that were not possible before.
 This work is by Kuldeep Meel and Mate Soos, as published in AAAI-19.
 A large part of the work is in CryptoMiniSat, here: https://github.com/msoos/cryptominisat

-## How to build
+## How to Build
 To build on Linux, you will need the following:
 ```
 sudo apt-get install build-essential cmake